juliajessica/kinfolk/README.md

 </p>

 ## <span style="color:#74875d;">Description</span>
+_This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5._

-_This single page webpage application is created to practice coding with modern JavaScript MVC's.
+_Kinfolk is a single page webpage application is created to practice coding with modern JavaScript MVC's.
 The goal for this project was to mock the basic functionality of the <a href="https://kinfolk.com/shop/">Kinfolk</a> using TypeScript and Angular._

 _This project uses TypeScript and Angular to create  components and compile code for faster loading, and easier functionality.
 I use a base model that holds and object and use event, property, and two-way data binding to pass my functionality throughout the application.
 The nestled child components each send data to the parent component filtering data down and action up which is an Angular technique used to pass along responsibility for variables, classes, events and even objects._